-Service Order Type/Subtype Description Form Reference Allowed Values Supply Service Works - Establish Temporary Supply, Establish Temporary in Permanent, Establish Permanent Supply, Supply Alteration, Allocate NMI Safety Certificate: Victoria = (Certificate of Electrical Safety (CES); SA = Electrical Certificate of Compliance (ECC - note that this will be picked up on site at time of connection); TAS = reference to Certificate of Electrical Compliance (CEC) on EWR; ACT, NSW &amp; QLD = not applicable; Other Forms: Victoria = Electrical Works Request (EWR); Notice of Metering Works (NOMW); SA = Nil; TAS = Electrical Works Request (EWR); ACT = RFS; Queensland = Energex - Electrical Works Request (EWR) or Ergon Energy - Request for Initial Connection, Metering Change or Service Alteration (FORM A).
+Service Order Type/Subtype Description Form Reference Allowed Values Supply Service Works - Establish Temporary Supply, Establish Temporary in Permanent, Establish Permanent Supply, Supply Alteration, Allocate NMI Safety Certificate: Victoria = (Certificate of Electrical Safety (CES); SA = Electrical Certificate of Compliance (ECC - note that this will be picked up on site at time of connection); TAS = reference to Certificate of Electrical Compliance (CEC) on EWR; ACT, NSW & QLD = not applicable; Other Forms: Victoria = Electrical Works Request (EWR); Notice of Metering Works (NOMW); SA = Nil; TAS = Electrical Works Request (EWR); ACT = RFS; Queensland = Energex - Electrical Works Request (EWR) or Ergon Energy - Request for Initial Connection, Metering Change or Service Alteration (FORM A).
 EWR NOMW FORM A RFS Re-energisation In Victoria, if a service has been off supply (de-energised) for more than 12 months, the SIRs (Service Installation Rules) require a notification that a safety check has been conducted by an electrical contractor.
 Certified Evidence that an Installation is safe to reconnect, e.g. EWR, CES or Letter, is required.
-In SA, if a service has been off supply (de-energised) for more than 12 months, or due to a site defect, an Electrical Certificate of Compliance (ECC) is required. • Letter • EWR • RoS Safety Certificate: Victoria = (Certificate of Electrical Safety (CES)); SA = Electrical Certificate of Compliance (ECC - note that this will be picked up on site at time of connection); Other Forms: Victoria, TAS = Electrical Works Request (EWR); Letter from a Licensed Electrical Inspector or Registered Electrical Contractor.
+In SA, if a service has been off supply (de-energised) for more than 12 months, or due to a site defect, an Electrical Certificate of Compliance LetterEWRRoS (ECC) is required.
+Safety Certificate: Victoria = (Certificate of Electrical Safety (CES)); SA = Electrical Certificate of Compliance (ECC - note that this will be picked up on site at time of connection); Other Forms: Victoria, TAS = Electrical Works Request (EWR); Letter from a Licensed Electrical Inspector or Registered Electrical Contractor.
 Reconnection of Supply form.
 De-energisation In NSW (Ausgrid Distribution Area), for De-energisation after non- payment, the Retailer may be required to provide the DNSP (via email) an Assurance Notification.
 The Assurance Notification advises the Service Provider the Retailer has the right to arrange for de- energisation under its contract with the customer and as permitted under the National Energy Retail Rules.
 Not Applicable

-Service Order Type/Subtype Description Form Reference Allowed Values Metering Service Works Safety Certificate: Victoria = (Certificate of Electrical Safety (CES); SA = Electrical Certificate of Compliance (ECC - note that this will be picked up on site at time of connection); TAS = reference to Certificate of Electrical Compliance (CEC) on EWR; ACT, NSW &amp; QLD = not applicable; Other Forms: Victoria = Electrical Works Request (EWR); Notice of Metering Works (NOMW); SA = Nil; TAS = Electrical Works Request (EWR); ACT = RFS; Queensland = Energex - Electrical Works Request (EWR) or Ergon Energy- Request for Initial Connection, Metering Change or Service Alteration (FORM A). • EWR • NOMW • FORM A • RFS Supply Service Works - Supply Abolishment Safety Certificate: • ACT, NSW, TAS & QLD = not applicable; Other Forms: • Victoria = Electrical Works Request (EWR); Notice of Metering Works (NOMW); Application for Abolishment of Electrical Supply (AAES). • SA = Nil; • TAS = Electrical Works Request (EWR) or Application for Supply Abolishment (ASA) EWR NOMW AAES FORM A ASA RFS RAS
+Service Order Type/Subtype Description Form Reference Allowed Values Metering Service Works Safety Certificate: Victoria = (Certificate of Electrical Safety (CES); SA = Electrical Certificate of Compliance (ECC - note that this will be picked up on site at time of connection); TAS = reference to Certificate of Electrical Compliance (CEC) on EWR; ACT, NSW & QLD = not applicable; Other Forms: Victoria = Electrical Works Request (EWR); Notice of Metering Works (NOMW); SA = Nil; TAS = Electrical Works Request (EWR); ACT = RFS; Queensland = Energex - Electrical Works Request (EWR) or Ergon Energy- Request for Initial Connection, Metering Change or Service Alteration (FORM A).
+EWR NOMW FORM A RFS Supply Service Works - Supply Abolishment Safety Certificate: ACT, NSW, TAS & QLD = not applicable; Other Forms: Victoria = Electrical Works Request (EWR); Notice of Metering Works (NOMW); Application for Abolishment of Electrical Supply (AAES).
+SA = Nil; TAS = Electrical Works Request (EWR) or Application for Supply Abolishment (ASA) ACT = RFS; EWR NOMW AAES FORM A ASA RFS RAS

-\ In the SO field "FormDocumentReference" values for Safety Certificates such as CES & ECC are not allowed.
+In the SO field "FormDocumentReference" values for Safety Certificates such as CES & ECC are not allowed.
 The Safety Certificate reference number should be entered in the "SafetyCertificateID" field of a Service Order.
+In the SO field "FormDocument" and "FormNumber" are to be used for the address details of DP Numbers and Section Numbers for Allocate NMI service orders requests for NSW and ACT.